UBC-Geography/computing-resources/research-data-management/research-data-storage.md

 - the hard drive on your laptop or workstation,

-- a folder within your UBC OneDrive account,

-- a volume connected to a server,
+- a volume connected to a virtual machine,

-- or an S3 storage bucket within a cloud provider.
+- or an object storage bucket on cloud provider's infrastructure.

 A 'near copy' should provide an easy, reliable, and preferably automated process for backing up the data in your 'here copy.'
 Common examples include: